tpgmartin/machine-learning-nanodegree/capstone/report.md

 result) should be discussed.
 Questions to ask yourself when writing this section:
 - _Has some result or value been provided that acts as a benchmark for measuring performance?_

 -> What metrics from benchmark?
+Is an accuracy given?
 "The model in this paper achieves a error of around 1.4% against the MNIST testing set."
 -> Also mention study that uses compression techniques